 RECA

-1. Uranium miners, millers, or haulers who have developed certain cancers or certain respiratory or kidney diseases.
-To be eligible, you must have been employed for at least one year from January 1, 1942, through December 31, 1971.
+1. Uranium miners, millers, haulers, core drillers, and remediation workers who have developed certain cancers or certain respiratory or kidney diseases.
+To be eligible, you must have been employed for at least one year from January 1, 1942, through December 31, 1990.
 The compensation amount is $100,000.

 3. People who were physically present in certain counties downwind of the Nevada Test Site for at least two years from January 21, 1951, through October 31, 1958.
-Downwinder counties are in certain parts of Arizona, Nevada, and Utah.
-These people are eligible if they have been diagnosed with certain cancers.
-The compensation amount is $50,000.
+Downwinder counties include the entire state of New Mexico, Utah, Idaho and large portions of Nevada and Arizona.
+These individuals are eligible if they have been diagnosed with specific types of cancer.
+The new compensation amount is $100,000 for successful new RECA claims.
+Unfortunately, previously paid claimants are not eligible for new compensation.

-Uranium workers must have worked in one of these 11 states: Arizona, Colorado, Idaho, New Mexico, North Dakota, Oregon, South Dakota, Texas, Utah, Washington, or Wyoming.
-To be eligible for compensation, they must have received a diagnosis of primary lung cancer, pneumoconiosis, pulmonary fibrosis, cor pulmonale, or silicosis.
-Uranium millers and haulers can also qualify if they have been diagnosed with kidney cancer or kidney diseases.
+Uranium workers must have worked in one of these states: Arizona, Colorado, Idaho, New Mexico, North Dakota, Oregon, South Dakota, Texas, Utah, Washington, or Wyoming.
+To be eligible for compensation, they must have received a diagnosis of primary lung cancer, pneumoconiosis, pulmonary fibrosis, cor pulmonale, or a non-malignant respiratory disease.
+All uranium workers can also now qualify if they have been diagnosed with kidney cancer or kidney diseases and meet RECA’s eligibility requirements.

 RECA is administered by the Department of Justice.
 Uranium workers can qualify for additional compensation and free health benefits from the Energy Employees Occupational Illness Compensation Program (EEOICPA).